Martinsos/opal/aligner_comparison.md

 Specific sequence can also be obtained from www.uniprot.org by searching it by name (Search tab).

 All aligners were tested with following parameters:
-* only score is calculated (not alignments)
-* time of reading sequences and database was not measured
 * number of threads = 1
 * gap opening = 3
 * gap extension = 1
 * score matrix = BLOSUM50

+Only scores were calculated (not alignments).
+Time spent to read sequences and database was not measured.

 How aligners were called:
 * SSW: `./ssw_test -p uniprot_sprot.fasta <query_file>`